LinkedIn company pages have a ceiling.

 Once you’ve locked it in, translate it into measurable KPIs.
 These could be impressions, earned media value (EMV), leads generated, or applications received.
 Setting clear outcomes ensures advocacy isn’t treated as an optional activity but as a driver of the program.

-Recent data backs this up.
-The Employee Advocacy Benchmark Report by DSMN8 found that 23% of organizations running structured programs are achieving a cost-per-click <$1 from employee-shared content, which is proof that with clear goals and aligned metrics, ROI is measurable and scalable.
+The Employee Advocacy Benchmark Report found that 23% of organizations running structured programs achieve a cost-per-click of <$1 from employee-shared content, which proves that, with clear goals and aligned metrics, ROI is measurable and scalable.

 Defining 1-2 top objectives (e.g., awareness + lead gen) so employees know what they’re working toward